hocinedl/AmI_Assignment/README.md

 #### hasNoiseLevel

-- Specifies the noise level in a study room, often measured by noise sensors.
+- Specifies the noise level in a study room, it is measured by noise sensors.

 #### hasLighting

-- Specifies the lighting conditions in a study room, providing information about the ambient illumination.
+- Specifies the lighting conditions in a study room, it is measured by Light sensors.

 #### hasID